I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Alexander Graham Bell patented the telephone in 1876 and probably within weeks someone was working on a way to use the instrument as a sales tool.

-In the 1920s, bucket shops were staffed by fast-talking salesmen who were peddling penny stocks to the gullible over the phone - “Hey.
-You can’t loose on this one.
+In the 1920s, bucket shops were staffed by fast-talking salesmen who were peddling penny stocks to the gullible over the phone: “Hey.
+You can’t lose on this one.
 Mr. Rockefeller himself just bought a million shares.”

-The linguine is cooked perfectly al dente, the shrimp are juicy and tender after simmering in white wine and garlic, a little reggiano parmesan and some chopped parsley has been sprinkled on top.
+Imagine: The linguine is cooked perfectly al dente, the shrimp are juicy and tender after simmering in white wine and garlic, and a little Parmigiano-Reggiano and some chopped parsley has been sprinkled on top.
 You’ve toasted your guests with a nicely chilled glass of Chablis.
 Then, the phone rings.
 It’s Jagdeep again in Bangalore, although this time he claims to be Richard, who wants to tell you about a great deal on vacations.

 How to Stop Telemarketers